MrManny/MrManny.github.io/index.md

 At [Dynatrace], I own the product vision and roadmap for a portfolio of platform integrations and AI-driven tools.
 Some highlights:

-- **Local MCP Server** — Designed and shipped a [Model Context Protocol](https://modelcontextprotocol.io/) server, enabling LLM-powered workflows to interact with Dynatrace observability data.
+- **Local MCP Server**: Designed and shipped a [Model Context Protocol](https://modelcontextprotocol.io/) server, enabling LLM-powered workflows to interact with Dynatrace observability data.
-- **Site Reliability Guardian** — Led product development for an automated reliability validation tool that helps SRE teams catch regressions before they reach production.
+- **Site Reliability Guardian**: Led product development for an automated reliability validation tool that helps SRE teams catch regressions before they reach production.
-- **CI/CD Connectors** — Owned product strategy for Jenkins, GitLab, and Backstage integrations, embedding observability into developer workflows.
+- **CI/CD Connectors**: Owned product development for Jenkins, GitLab, and Backstage integrations, embedding observability into developer workflows.
-- **Event-Driven Automation** — Shipped a Red Hat Event-Driven Ansible connector, bridging observability signals with automated remediation.
+- **Event-Driven Automation**: Shipped a Red Hat Event-Driven Ansible connector, bridging observability signals with automated remediation.
-- **ServiceNow & PagerDuty Connectors** — Closing the loop between incident management and observability.
+- **ServiceNow & PagerDuty Connectors**: Closing the loop between incident management and observability.
 - ...and other things yet to come 😉

-I think a lot about how AI changes the way teams operate — how LLMs can augment product decisions, how MCP reshapes tool integrations, and what "AI-native" DevOps actually looks like in practice.
+I think a lot about how AI changes the way teams operate, how LLMs can inform engineering decisions, how MCP reshapes tool integrations, and what "AI-native" DevOps actually looks like in practice.